MinikubeAddon/watchpod/README.md

 <br>

 ## Thanks to
-* The Minikube team ([Minikube]) for building an amazing tool
+* The [Minikube] team for building an amazing tool
-* Codesmith for the encouragement and providing a great location for us to work on this
+* [Codesmith] for the encouragement and fostering a great environment
-* Everyone that provided feedback and encouragement in the development of Watchpod
+* Everyone that provided feedback in the development of Watchpod